ticogafa/dotfiles/README.md

 # dotfiles

 Personal dotfiles for Linux, focused on a streamlined, productive, and highly customizable environment.
-These configs are designed for easy adaptation and forking—feel free to use as a base for your own setup!
+These configs are designed for easy adaptation and forking—feel free to use as a base for your own workspace!

 ## Key Features